blaylockbk/Herbie/docs/user_guide/other_tools.md

+# ⚒ Other Tools

+If you like Herbie, check out these other tools I authored.

+**🛰 GOES ABI and GLM** data can be downloaded from AWS with my [GOES-2-go](https://github.com/blaylockbk/goes2go) package.

+**🌡 Synoptic API** data can be retrieved with my [SynopticPy](https://github.com/blaylockbk/SynopticPy) package.

 # 🤖 Rclone

 If you just need to download files from the cloud, I will direct you to [rclone](https://rclone.org/).
 I love rclone!
 Below is a brief tutorial to help you get started.